viktorbezdek/awesome-github-projects/README.md

 - [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.
 - [indigo-dc/sqa-baseline](https://github.com/indigo-dc/sqa-baseline) - A set of Common Software Quality Assurance Baseline Criteria for Research Projects
 - [WebReflection/linkedom](https://github.com/WebReflection/linkedom) - A triple-linked lists based DOM implementation.
+- [zero-to-mastery/resources](https://github.com/zero-to-mastery/resources) - Here is a list of best resources to get you started with learning how to code (mostly related to Web Development).
+Feel free to add your favorite  resources as well and help others in their journey of
 - [danieldelcore/mega-interview-guide](https://github.com/danieldelcore/mega-interview-guide) - The MEGA interview guide, JavaSciript, Front End, Comp Sci
 - [microsoft/ML-For-Beginners](https://github.com/microsoft/ML-For-Beginners) - 12 weeks, 26 lessons, 52 quizzes, classic Machine Learning for all
 - [argyleink/gui-challenges](https://github.com/argyleink/gui-challenges) - Components from the YouTube show GUI Challenges: accessible, responsive, adaptive and cross browser components.